Rio Grande Green Amethyst

 Durability & Care

-Rio Grande Green Amethyst is a durable gemstone (Mohs’ Hardness: 7) well-suited to everyday wear.
+Rio Grande Green Amethyst is a durable jewelry gemstone (Mohs’ Hardness: 7) well-suited to everyday wear.
 Always store Rio Grande Green Amethyst carefully to avoid scuffs and scratches.
 Clean with gentle soap and lukewarm water, scrubbing behind the gem with a very soft toothbrush as necessary.
 After cleaning, pat dry with a soft towel or chamois cloth.

 Map Location